git-paras/credit-risk-modeling-XAI/README.md

 - Deploy model as a REST API for real-time predictions
 - Add monitoring for model drift and performance degradation
 - Implement fairness metrics to ensure unbiased predictions

-## Contributing

-Contributions are welcome.
-Please open an issue to discuss proposed changes or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Dataset: "Give Me Some Credit" competition dataset
-- SHAP library: Scott Lundberg and the SHAP contributors
-- LIME library: Marco Tulio Ribeiro and contributors

-## Contact

-For questions or collaboration opportunities, please open an issue in the repository.

----

-**Note:** This project is for educational and research purposes.
-Credit risk assessment in production environments requires additional considerations including regulatory compliance, fairness testing, and ongoing model monitoring.